Glossary of Terms and Definitions: Payroll, Insurance, HR and More

 A typically voluntary benefits plan offered by some employers to help cover optometrist visits, glasses, contact lenses, and qualified over-the-counter vision care expenses.

-Related Article: Explore a Voluntary Vision Plan
+Related Solution: Explore a Voluntary Vision Plan

 W